xythobuz/xythobuz.github.io/input/projects/3d-printing/ikea-lack.md

 ])
 %-->

-My design files for the filament holder [can be found on my Gitea server](https://git.xythobuz.de/thomas/3d-print-designs/src/branch/master/ikea-lack).
+My design files for the filament holder [can be found in my Git repo](https://codeberg.org/xythobuz/3d-print-designs/src/branch/master/ikea-lack).

 ## Lights